As you learn more about WordPress, you may occasionally come across something called a blogroll.

 Name, Web Address & Description

-The first section lets you enter your link details …
+This section lets you enter details about your link …

 Enter the following information:

-- Slug: The slug shows up in the search-engine friendly URL of the link category name.
+- Slug: The slug is the URL bit of the link category name.
 It must be in lowercase letters and contain no spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, tick one of the link categories you have already created, or click on ’+ Add New Category’ to create a new category.
+In the Categories section, select a link category you have already added, or click on ’+ Add New Category’ to create a new category link.

-Next, select a target frame radio button for your link in the Target section.
-This lets you specify how your link should open when visitors click on it:
+Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
+This lets you specify how you want the link to open when visitors click on it:

-- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your browser window instead.
+- _none means that when a visitor clicks on the link, they will leave your site and a new site or page will load in your browser window instead.

 Link Relationship XFN

-Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
-For example, if you have a professional relationship with Samantha Gould and you link to her blog, you would probably check co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) allows you to define your relationship with the linked person.
+For example, if you have a professional relationship with Michael Smith and you link to his blog, you would probably check co-worker or colleague.

-XFN relationships are optional.
-You can ignore this section and your links will work just fine.
-XFN makes the links defined on your site more understandable to some websites and search engines that use this information.
+XFN relationships are optional for WordPress links.
+You can ignore this section and your links will still work.
+Defining relationships with XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

-rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute defines the relationship between the current document and the linked document.
+rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
+The rel attribute specifies what relationship exists between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Other ‘rel’ attributes include author, help, index, start, etc.

 You can learn more about XFN by visiting the site below: